 that spring, you find out why your father changed so much, with eyes as black as the void he had fallen into, and you learn that adults lie.

 you see the files on the two students that he taught, you see something about a heat-haze that your mother likely fell into, and you know your father won't stop at anything to get her back.

 suddenly, red doesn't mean the colour of heroes anymore. it's what is going to take the happiness away from those you so desperately tried to give it to. you can't let him hurt the other three.

-you cry alone in your classroom as you decide what you must do, and shuuya also knows what you need to do. he tries to help. you don't know that shintaro saw you that day.
+you cry alone in your classroom as you decide what you must do. he tries to help. you don't know that shintaro saw you that day.

-the school roof seems so high, when you're sitting on its railings in the dead of night. it was pretty hard to break into the school, but shuuya knew how to get in.
+the school roof seems so high, when you're sitting on its railings in the dead of night. it was pretty hard to break into the school, but you got there eventually.

 how scary it was, at the age of sixteen and planning on dying. oddly enough, despite your fear, you were at peace, in the hope that you would be able to save your siblings from a horrible fate that, surely, your father's students had to suffer because of what the heat haze was doing. maybe you'd be able to talk to whatever being was inside him.

 your father was on top of that roof - but he wasn't your father, either. the snake that possessed him wanted nothing but destruction to gather around the queen, rather than your father's wish to see your mother again. you knew what you had to do, to stop that snake from getting its own horrible wish.

 it was when you turned around on the railings, when shuuya came running up the stairs crying out for you, as they all tried to tell you to stop - you smiled, tearfully, at shuuya.

 you wouldn't let the snake get what it wanted.